 There are many iOS 11 problems, including some iMessage syncing issues in iOS 11.4.1.
 We’ll help you fix iMessage syncing problems on iPhone, iPad and Mac, including how Messages in iCloud might help you.

 One of the most common problems with iMessage is syncing new messages and read messages across all of your devices.

 If you are running into problems with iMessage syncing correctly, you can follow these directions to fix syncing errors and issues.

 Set Up iMessage Correctly

-iMessage should sync up with all of your Apple devices together as long as all of them are signed in under the same Apple ID, but surprisingly, it doesn’t work that smoothly sometimes.
+iMessage will sync with all of your Apple devices as long as you sign in with the same Apple ID and turn it on in settings.
 Follow these steps to properly set up iMessage.

 - On your iPhone and/or iPad, open up the Settings app.

 - Make sure your email address shows up at the top next to Apple ID.
 If not, tap on this and sign in with your Apple ID.